Yōko Yaguchi

 Yōko Yaguchi (矢口 陽子, Yaguchi Yōko) was a Japanese actress, and the wife of Japanese filmmaker Akira Kurosawa for 39 years.
 She had two children with Kurosawa: a son named Hisao and a daughter named Kazuko.

 Personal life

 While working on Akira Kurosawa's second film, The Most Beautiful, Yaguchi clashed over the alleged ways the director treated the actors.
 However, the pair found a connection, despite these clashes, and married in 1945.
 Their son Hisao was born that same year.
+Yaguchi never returned to acting after her marriage to Akira Kurosawa, effectively ending her film career.